adkinsrs/sadkins_site/misc.md

 * June 21 - Duck Detective: The Ghost of Glamping - PC
 * July 1 - Alba: A Wildlife Adventure - Switch
 * July 20 - Bubumbu - PC
+* July 21 - Cube Escape Collection - Android
+  * A collection of 9 games from the Cube Escape series from Rusty Lake

 ### Books I have read